top of page

 3. Building a Safe Space: Creating a Support System for BIPOC Women & Girls

 Life throws curveballs.
-Besides being this voice of reason, a network of friends acts as a buffer when challenges and setbacks hit.
-They can help us navigate tough times and emerge even stronger.
+A network of friends acts as a buffer when challenges and setbacks hit.
+They help us navigate tough times and emerge even stronger.

 With the backing of our tribe, we're better equipped to navigate life's inevitable trials!